Frequently Asked Questions

 CBCT licensing course

 This course is approved by various state Radiation health authorities including VIC, QLD, TAS, NSW and WA.
-The delegates of these states can apply for the licenses with their respective Radiation health authority by submitting the Certificate of successful completion provided by Dr Sholapurkar.
-ACT and NT does not endorse such course but usually accepts interstate courses.
-SA EPA also does not approve such course, but it has an independent assessment administered for the purposes of licensing.
+The ACT and NT delegates are also eligible to attend this course and apply for their licenses with the ACT and NT radiation health authority.
+The delegates (of all the above states) completing this course can apply for the licenses with their respective Radiation health authority by submitting the Certificate of successful completion provided by Dr Sholapurkar.
+SA EPA does not approve such course, but it has an independent assessment administered for the purposes of licensing.
 This course would be beneficial for the SA delegates who are attending the SA EPA assessments and for those who wish to upgrade their knowledge.
-To the best of our understanding and various reviews, many SA delegates have attended this course and have cleared the SA EPA exams in the first attempt.
+To the best of our understanding and based on various reviews, many SA delegates have attended this course and have cleared the SA EPA exams in the first attempt.

 OPG/Lat Ceph licensing course

-- After the course is over, you will be provided with a link for examination questions (open book written theory examination/quiz).
-The exam paper will consist about 35-40 questions (each carrying 1-3 marks) and we have combination of questions like – MCQ’s, fill-up the blanks, write in a sentence, write a short note on etc. The exam may take approximately 60 mins to 75 mins to complete.
+• After the course is over, you will be provided with a link for examination questions (open book written theory examination/quiz).
+The exam paper will consist about 45-50 multiple choice questions (MCQs each carrying 1 mark) alternatively exam paper may consist about 35-40 questions (each carrying 1-3 marks) and we have combination of questions like – MCQ’s, fill-up the blanks, write in a sentence, write a short note on etc. The exam may take approximately 60 mins to 75 mins to complete.
 You are requested to complete this examination and submit the answers (online via the link) within two days of the completion of the course.
 Please note that the link will expire after 2 days.
 Please let us know if you encounter any difficulty accessing the link.
-Dr Sholapurkar will mark your papers within a week to 10 days’ time.
-The delegates of all the states will have to pass by obtaining at least 50% marks (except the NSW and ACT delegates where they need to score at least 75%).
+Dr Sholapurkar will mark your papers within a 2-4 days time.
+The delegates of all the states will have to pass by obtaining at least 75% marks in order to qualify for then license .

 If you fail the exam, you need to re-do the exams and you will be charged a fee of AU$100 PLUS GST.
 The day and timing for re-doing the exams will be discussed and will be conducted at a time that suits both the delegate and Dr Sholapurkar.